Building the Business Case for Nonprofit CRM

 - Increased fundraising can be estimated based on multiple factors, including better use of data, improved donor management, impact on grant and major donor management, and improved communications.
 These benefits of CRM can have a dramatic impact on the organization’s ability to raise more money.Be sure to calculate the impact that compounds over a five to 10-year period.
 For example, if you believe increased segmentation can boost fundraising by 5% each year, that means year number 10 benefits from all those 5% increases from each previous year.
 That’s much more than 5% of your current fundraising!

 - Total Cost — The costs of turning a CRM vision into reality can vary greatly.
-The best way to minimize costs and ensure a smooth implementation that meets expectations is to clearly articulate your CRM vision, list your organization’s needs and goals, and find the right product to meet your organization’s needs.Costs can be thought of in two categories: one-time expenses and ongoing costs.
+The best way to minimize costs and ensure a smooth implementation that meets expectations is to clearly articulate your CRM vision, list your organization’s needs and goals, and find the right product to meet your organization’s requirements.Costs can be thought of in two categories: one-time expenses and ongoing costs.
 One-time expenses are typically the costs associated with selecting, configuring, and training staff for the first time on a new system.
-Ongoing costs include any hardware required and the licensing costs of cloud-based software, or Software-as-a-Service.It’s often valuable to work with a third-party who specializes in CRM planning and implementation to help ensure your CRM system delivers on your vision and becomes an invaluable tool in supporting fundraising and delivering on your mission.
+Ongoing costs include any hardware required and the licensing costs of cloud-based software, or Software-as-a-Service.It’s often valuable to work with a third-party consultant who specializes in nonprofit CRM planning and implementation to help ensure your CRM system delivers on your vision and becomes an invaluable tool in supporting fundraising and mission delivery.

 Building the business case for new technology starts early — before you begin defining functional requirements and researching (or deciding on) potential CRM systems.
 Doing this up-front work will help you make the case for CRM and overcome potential objections, such as cost.
 It also will make the implementation process go smoothly and effectively.